federicominniti/YASE/README.md

 [Here1](requirements.pdf) there are the requirements of the project and [here2](documentation.pdf) is available the complete documentation

+(Repository for multimedia information retrieval and computer vision's project)

 ## Main goals are:
 - Develop the code to create the inverted index with skipping blocks
 - Implement conjunctive and disjuctive queries